Sanitary district

-Each district was governed by a sanitary authority and was responsible for various public health matters such as providing clean drinking water, sewers, street cleaning, and clearing slum housing.
+Each district was governed by a local board of health, which was responsible for various public health matters such as providing clean drinking water, sewers, street cleaning, and clearing slum housing.

-In England and Wales, both rural and urban sanitary districts were replaced in 1894 by the Local Government Act 1894 by the more general rural districts and urban districts.
-A similar reform was carried out in Ireland in 1899 by the Local Government (Ireland) Act 1898.
+In England and Wales both rural and urban sanitary districts were replaced under by the Local Government Act 1894 (56 & 57 Vict. c.
+73) by the more general rural districts and urban districts.
+A similar reform was carried out in Ireland in 1899 under the Local Government (Ireland) Act 1898.